allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 ## Summary

-Hopefully this article showed you that switch from one to the other library doesn’t have to be difficult.
+Hopefully this article showed you that switching from one to the other library doesn’t have to be difficult.
 As programmers, we will encounter such situations frequently.
 I think that the effort put into replacing old libraries with newer ones and keeping your code free of technological debt will bring tangible results for developers, project and, finally, users.

-I hope that I was able to show you why we prescribe the Enzyme to RTL, how we do it and at what stage we are.
+I hope that I was able to show you why we rewrite the Enzyme tests to RTL, how we do it and what stage we are at.
 Probably it is not the end.
 What are we going to replace RTL with in the future?
 We’ll see. :)